 Bourgne has done historical albums on commission, such as 'Histoire de Monaco' (Dargaud, 1997) as well as advertising comics for Michelin, Groupware, Wafabank, Ipsen, etc. He has been an illustrator for collections like Bibliothèque Verte (covers for the series 'Planète Verte') and Z'azimut (Fleurus).

 Between 1999 and 2004 he did the artwork for new 'Barbe-Rouge' albums from scripts by Christian Perissin, based on the classic characters created by Victor Hubinon and Jean-Michel Charlier.
-Between 2000 and 2005 he also made his own detective series 'Frank Lincoln' for Glénat.
+Since 2000 he also makes his own detective series 'Frank Lincoln' for Glénat.